-Should pets fall sick during this period, other members of the household can contact their regular veterinarian.
-If other members of the household are also unable to leave the house, they may contact veterinarians who provide mobile or house call services to provide veterinary attention.
+Should pets fall sick during this period, other members of the household can contact their regular vet.
+If other members of the household are also unable to leave the house, they may contact NParks/AVS for assistance at 1800-476 1600.